Plan Your Trades and Trade Your Plan in Forex Trading

 (3).
 Realistic Profit Expectations: Avoid chasing excessively high returns.
 A consistent annual profit of around 50% is commendable in any industry.

-Your trading plan will be your trading bible.
+Your forex trading plan will be your trading bible.

 Read it every day and follow what it says.